Romantic Warriors IV: Krautrock: Part 2

 Witthüser & Westrupp are the third profiled band.
 Initially a busking folk duo, Walter Westrupp describes their association with Rolf-Ulrich Kaiser, Sergius Golowin and Timothy Leary.
 They were one of the first bands signed to Kaiser's Ohr Records.

 The fourth band up is Guru Guru and its leader Mani Neumeier.
 Performance footage from 2016 and period photos combine with stories of their origin in the Irène Schweizer band and Guru Guru Groove Band.
 Neumeier is featured extensively, describing his evolution as a drummer and the various incarnations of his band, which is still active.
 Like Chris Karrer and Skip van Wyck, he was heavily inspired by Jimi Hendrix's appearances in Germany, as well as the Essener Songtage festival.
 An interview with Zappa about the festival is featured.

 Footage of the yearly Finkenbach festival in Germany, curated by Neumeier, leads into a profile and interview with Electric Orange, a contemporary Krautrock-influenced band.

 Popol Vuh is described in 1974 interviews with Florian Fricke for WDR, plus a long new interview with guitarist Daniel Fichelscher.
 Album covers, music samples and period photos intersperse the interviews, talking about how the band evolved from purely electronic music to acoustic music to spiritual music to film soundtracks for Werner Herzog.
 Renate Knaup made seven records with Popol Vuh.

 Kraan closes out the DVD with 2016 performance footage and interviews with bassist/leader Hellmut Hattler.
 Hattler shows the album covers and describes his efforts to keep the band together since 1970.
 Kraan bridges the gap between Krautrock and jazz fusion.

 A companion DVD, Got Krautrock 2?, was released simultaneously with the second volume of the Krautrock trilogy.
 It contains additional performance footage by Amon Düül II, Guru Guru, Kraan and Walter Westrupp, as well as unused interviews with Renate Knaup, Mani Neumeier, Hellmut Hattler and Skip van Wyck (Xhol Caravan).

 Part 3

-The last disc in the trilogy is scheduled for release in the latter part of 2023.
+The last disc in the trilogy is scheduled for release in 2024.
 It will focus on Berlin and Hamburg bands.